Eden Hazard - Chelsea and Belgium - World Soccer

 World Cup 2018

-Eden hazard is arguably Belgium’s best player, and to get far in the tournament, as they are expected to do, he has to be on top form.
+Eden Hazard is arguably Belgium’s best player, and to get far in the tournament, as they are expected to do, he has to be on top form.
+He opened the scoring against Tunisia with a penalty.

 Talent Scout (Summer 2009)